 Some national measures have been taken to spare students in the coming weeks and months.
-Downhere is a short overview:
+A short overview:

-- The BSA (binding study advice) has been suspended.
-This means, that if you receive too little ECTS (study points), that you will still receive a negative advice, but you will be allowed to go to your next study year.
+The BSA (binding study advice) has been suspended nationally.
+This means that if you receive too little ECTS (study credits), that you will still receive a negative advice, but you will be allowed to continue studying in the coming year.

-- At the HvA all education will be given digitally until the end of this academic year.
+At the HvA all education will be given digitally until the end of this academic year.
 At the UvA all education will be given digitally until at least the 1st of June.
+Starting 15th of June, small scale on-campus practical classes are allowed.

 - National Government: Frequently asked questions about the coronavirus and higher education.